Influence of ambient temperature on cavitation bubble dynamics: Bubble collapse pattern near a rigid wall

-In this section, we systematically investigate the dynamic behavior of cavitation bubbles near a rigid wall under varying ambient temperatures and standoff parameters, revealing mechanisms through which the ambient temperature influences bubble jetting and migration.
+In this section, we systematically investigate the collapse pattern of cavitation bubbles near a rigid wall under varying ambient temperatures and standoff parameters $\gamma $, defined as the ratio of the distance $d$ between the bubble centre and the lower rigid wall to the bubble maximum radius $R_{max}$.
+We aim to reveal the dependence of bubble jetting, migration and the Kelvin impulse on the ambient temperature.